 Everyone makes bad decisions.
 The key is to make the most of them.
-Spend a few minutes each week reviewing your bad choices and learn from them.
+Spend a few minutes each week reviewing your bad choices and learning from them.
 Most importantly, avoid repeating them.
 Move on from your bad decisions and benefit from them.

 Thanks and take care,

 I'm an award-winning Fortune 500 executive with over 30 years of experience, including tenures at The Coca-Cola Company, The Hershey Company, and Ralston Purina.
 On top of that, I am a Numerica Corporation co-owner and board of directors member, published author, and a John Maxwell Team certified speaker, trainer, and executive coach.

 My learnings and lessons are not drawn from the classroom of academic theory but from the crucible of marketplace trenches.
 I share my hard-earned experience with audiences to help them, their teams, and organizations become the best version of themselves.

 Discover Your Life Purpose

 Do you wake up each day dreading the idea of spending another day at work?
 If you’ve failed to discover and build your life around your life purpose, you might feel dissatisfied with your life.
 Flip the script!
 Get this special eBook, discover your purpose, and begin living a more fulfilling life today!

 Want to Book Preston for your next event?

 Books By Preston Poore